Wall Street rises on latest Fed rescue program

 By Chuck Mikolajczak

-NEW YORK, April 9 (Reuters) - Wall Street rose for the third time in four days on Thursday as the U.S. Federal Reserve unleashed its latest program designed to buttress local governments and businesses crushed by moves to slow the coronavirus outbreak.
+NEW YORK, April 9 (Reuters) - Wall Street closed out the trading week on a high note on Thursday as the U.S. Federal Reserve unleashed another program designed to buoy local governments and businesses crushed by massive closures to stem the coronavirus outbreak.

+The benchmark S&P 500 index .SPX posted it best weekly gain since 1974, in a holiday-shortened week, bolstered by early signs that the outbreak was hitting a peak as well as aggressive global stimulus.

-In the $2.3 trillion package, the Fed said it would work with banks to offer four-year loans to companies of up to 10,000 employees and directly buy bonds of states and more populous counties and cities.
+Under the Fed's $2.3 trillion package, the U.S. central bank said it would work with banks to offer four-year loans to companies of up to 10,000 employees and directly buy bonds of states and more populous counties and cities.

-"It was unexpected and it has definitely given a shot in the arm not only to the overall equity market but also the high yield market," said Sal Bruno, chief investment officer at IndexIQ in New York.
+"Buying junk bonds, oh my god, pretty much unexpected, so a very strong open, and all the beaten-up names, including energy, they took off," said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.

-The financial index .SPSY was up 4.11%, providing the biggest boost to the S&P 500 .SPX, as banks rose sharply on the Fed's backstop.
+The financial index .SPSY was up 5.19%, providing the biggest boost to the S&P 500 .SPX, as banks rose sharply on the Fed's backstop.
 J.P.
-Morgan JPM.N rose over 7.50%, leading gains on the Dow .DJI.
-Shares of iBoxx High Yield Corporate Bond Fund HYG.P climbed 5.92%.
+Morgan JPM.N rose 8.97%, leading gains on the Dow .DJI.
+Shares of the iBoxx High Yield Corporate Bond Fund HYG.P climbed 6.55%.

 That helped take the sting out of another tough report on the labor market, with weekly initial jobless claims topping the 6 million mark for a second straight week.

+"Everyone is expecting really lousy earnings and really lousy economic data.
+It is all going to be focused on when does the rebound happen and what parts of the economy comes back the quickest," said Ghriskey.

-The defensive real estate .SPLRCR and utilities .SPLRCU sectors also rose more than 4%.
+The defensive real estate .SPLRCR and utilities .SPLRCU sectors rose more than 4%.

 While public health experts stressed the need to keep people apart to contain the contagion, the restrictions have strangled the economy and sparked widespread production cuts, layoffs and projections of a severe recession.

-In a sign that the disease's curve was flattening in New York, the epicenter of the U.S. outbreak, New York Governor Andrew Cuomo said new hospitalizations fell to a fresh low of 200, although deaths spiked to another new high.
+In a sign that the disease's curve was flattening in New York, the epicenter of the U.S. outbreak, Governor Andrew Cuomo said new hospitalizations fell to a fresh low of 200 for the criis, although deaths spiked to another new high.

-Major averages were well off their earlier highs, however, as oil prices reversed course and turned lower as OPEC and its allies held talks about production cuts, sending the energy sector .SPNY down 3.63%.
+The three major indexes, however, finished well off their earlier highs as oil prices reversed course and turned lower as production cuts by OPEC and its allies were seen as not enough to offset the lack of demand.
+The energy sector .SPNY fell 1.08%.

-"The fact they are at the table, virtually talking, is a decent sign, probably not a great sign, but a decent sign," said Bruno.

-Advancing issues outnumbered declining ones on the NYSE by a 5.30-to-1 ratio; on Nasdaq, a 2.88-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 6.05-to-1 ratio; on Nasdaq, a 3.54-to-1 ratio favored advancers.

-The S&P 500 posted 5 new 52-week highs and no new lows; the Nasdaq Composite recorded 14 new highs and 8 new lows.
+The S&P 500 posted six new 52-week highs and no new lows; the Nasdaq Composite recorded 14 new highs and 11 new lows.

+Volume on U.S. exchanges was 11.52 billion shares, compared to the 15.1 billion average for the full session over the last 20 trading days.

 ((charles.mikolajczak@tr.com; @ChuckMik; +1 646 223 5234; Reuters Messaging: charles.mikolajczak.thomsonreuters.com@reuters.net))